-Donna O’Berry is the Deputy Director of the Office of Intelligence, Security, and Emergency Response for the U.S. Department of Transportation (USDOT).
-A member of the Senior Executive Service, Donna is responsible for the day-to-day operation of the office and assists the Director in leading departmental civil transportation intelligence issues, security policy, and emergency preparedness, response, and recovery activities related to emergencies that affect the viability of the transportation sector
+Donna O’Berry is the Deputy Director of the Office of Intelligence, Security and Emergency Response for the U.S. Department of Transportation.
+A member of the Senior Executive Service, Donna is responsible for the day-to-day operation of the office and assists the Director in leading departmental civil transportation intelligence issues, national security policy, and emergency preparedness, response, and recovery activities related to emergencies that affect the viability of the transportation sector.

-Donna has a long history with USDOT and with the Office of Intelligence, Security, and Emergency Response, having served as the primary staff attorney-advisor on all legal aspects of intelligence, security, and emergency response, during her tenure as a Senior Attorney-Advisor with USDOT’s Office of General Counsel.
+Donna has a long history with DOT and with the Office of Intelligence, Security and Emergency Response, having served as the primary staff attorney-advisor on all legal aspects of intelligence, security and emergency response, during her tenure as a Senior Attorney-Advisor with USDOT’s Office of General Counsel.
 As an additional duty, she spent one year managing the office’s security policy initiative and activities at the Director’s request.

 In 2003, Ms. O’Berry served as the Staff Director for the U.S. Coast Guard (USCG) and Transportation Security Administration (TSA) Transition Team.
 In this capacity she led the USDOT team in executing a timely and smooth transition of the USCG and TSA to the Department of Homeland Security.
 She received the USCG Meritorious Public Service Award for her leadership on the Transition Team.

 A graduate of the University of Tulsa and the American University Washington College of Law (cum laude), Ms. O’Berry resides in Maryland with her husband Bob.